IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/creatingAssistant-configuringConvoSearch.md

 You now have a working assistant that uses {{offering.name}}.
 Take time to explore different prompt instructions and settings.
 If you encounter any issues, the Troubleshooting section that follows can help resolve them.

-Continue to the [Creating a stand-alone OpenSearch instance for document ingestion](documentIngestion.md) learn how to configure a dedicated OpenSearch instance for ingesting client-specific documentation into the RAG model.
+Continue to the [Creating a stand-alone OpenSearch instance for document ingestion](documentIngestion.md) to learn how to configure a dedicated OpenSearch instance for ingesting client-specific documentation into the RAG model.

 ## Troubleshooting
 The following are issues that you may encounter.
 If the provided resolutions do not work, contact support by using the methods that are mentioned in the [Support](../index.md#support) section.